What are Murphy Scholars? Murphy Scholars are Hendrix students in any major who want to deepen their knowledge

 - reading to or recording for the visually impaired

-I want to tutor in the Writing Center.
+I want to work as a Writing Associate in the Writing Center.
 Can I receive Murphy Scholar credit for work-study experiences or other paid work?
 Absolutely!
 Work in the Writing Center is one of many campus activities preapproved for Murphy Scholar credit.
 Other paid work may also count, as long as it relates to language and literature.
 To request Murphy Scholar Cocurricular credit for experiences not on the preapproved list, contact the Director.
 It may be that you'll need to submit a Murphy Scholar Cocurricular